huangc/TRegGA/0RECORD-XA7QTL.md

 ```

-#### Fine mapping of Xa7 by Dr. Bing Yang Lab at 01/20/2015 indicates the gene is within a 56 kb region between two markers M5 and M5-56k:
+#### Fine mapping of Xa7 by Dr. Bing Yang's lab at 01/20/2015 indicates the gene is within a 56 kb region between two markers M5 and M5-56k:
 ```
 >M5_Xa7QTL_BY
 CGATCTTACTGGCTCTGCAACTCTGTATTGCATGCTAAATCCGTTATGATTTACTACTAATGATGGATGTACTGATACATAGTACTGATCGATGAGCTAGCTAGGGTTTTGGATGGGTCGGAAGGTGAGAAAGAGGAGGAAAGAAGAGAGAATCTATTATATTATTAAAGGAATAGAAAAAGAAGCCTCCACGTTCGCTCTCACGGCCTAGAAATTCTCACATTAATCGGAGAAAAGAAAAAGCAGAGTCCATATAGAAATACAATTTAGAAATAGCTGAAATTCGGAATTATAAAATAAGGAATATTAGAAGAGGAGACTAGAGTCCATATGGAAATACAATTTAGAAATAGTTGAAATTCAGAATTAAAAAATAAGAAATATTAGAAGAGGAGACTAGAGTCCATATAGAAATATAATTAGGAAATAACTGAAATTCGGAATTAAAAATAAGGAATATTAGAAGTAGAGTATAGAGTCCATATAAAAATATAATTAGGAAATAACTGAAATTAGGAATTAATAATAAGGAATATTAGAGATAGAGTATAGAGTCCATATAAAAATACAATTAGTAAATAACTGTAATTCGGAATTAAAAATAAGGAATATTAGAGGTAGAGTATAGAGTCCATATAGAAATACAATTAGAAAATAACTGTAATTCGGAATTAAAAATAAGGAATATTAGAGGTAGAGTATAGAGTCCATATAAAAATACAATTAGGAAATAACTGAAATTCGGAATTAAAAATAAGGAATATTAGAGGTAGAGTATAGAGTCCATATAGAAATACAATTAGAAAATAATAAAAATTCGGAATTAAAAATTTGATATTAAAAATAATTAATAACTAACACGTATATATAATACAATATAAATATTACACATTAGTAGTTTTACAAAATTTAAAATTATATTGTCATTTTAATAAATTTGAATAATACATTGAGAAAACATATATGCTATTACATGAGAGAAAATATAATGATGCTAGCCGCGCAATATGCACGGGCCACTATGCTAGTTGAAGATGATTAGAAGAAATCTAATCAATTTCAGAGCATTACTGTATTCATCTTTCAGTGTATATTCGTCTGGGTAGTGCTGATTGTGCCATTATAATTGACGGGGTCGTACTTCGTACGGACGAATCGACACAGACATGCATGATTGTCTTTTAGTACTTAGAATTAGTAGCAAAGTCGGTGGGACAAC